faizanahemad/science-reader/new_features.md

     -  Multiple user's doc for review page
     -  Multiple user's doc for chat page
     -  Multi-doc search by automatic clustering of user docs and finding similar docs to current doc
-    -  Social threads like twitter and reddit threads and blogs or videos about the paper.
-Use SERP or crawl based services for these.
     -  Ability to look at and use diagrams from the paper.
     -  Ability to create diagrams and then display them for an answer.
     -  Bring Your own 8k model